 Rest for the Weary

-There are many applications for each post.
+By the way, there are many applications for each post.
 Some folks will read Rest for the Weary as material for personal spiritual nurture.
 Others may go a step further and use the articles for easy to lead family devotions.
-Pastors not only have their souls nourished but will find helpful sermon material within the confines of each article.
+Pastors not only will find their souls nourished but will find helpful sermon material within the confines of each article.

 For much of his life, McKay misinterpreted the gospel to be a form of moralism whereby God would accept and bless him based on his goodness (or at least if he looked better than others).
 He lived like the Jews in Romans 10:3, “Being ignorant of the righteousness that comes from God, and seeking to establish their own, they did not submit to God’s righteousness.”